PasPe1/marvel-class/README.md

-# Getting Started with Create React App
+# Hello this is my pet project ready for resume!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project about marvel heroes and use marvel api.

 ## Available Scripts